Elie-Saliba/security-projects-meta/Appendices/Starting-Up-Projects-Docker.md

-# Starting Up Security Projects
+# Starting Up Security Projects (Docker Deployment)

 This guide explains how to deploy the AI Security and Log-Transformer projects using Docker.

 ## Prerequisites

+**Required for Docker deployment:**
 - Docker Desktop installed and running
+- Docker Compose (included with Docker Desktop)
 - Git (to clone repositories)
+- At least 4GB RAM allocated to Docker
+- Ports available: 3000, 5001, 5432, 8080

 ## Repository Structure